sqall01/ZwoELF/README.md

 How to use it
 ============

-I added some examples in the directory "example" that will show how the library can be used.
+I added some examples in the directory "examples" that will show how the library can be used.